 An outstanding survey of Britain’s current housing crisis, its terrible effects on growing numbers of housing-deprived, and its origins in centuries of conservative commitment to grasping private property ownership.
 By 1915 so many could not afford decent housing that they rebelled, led by a Glasgow women’s rent strike which scared the government into imposing rent controls and funding council housing.
 This belated, incomplete recognition of a human right to decent housing survived to the 1980s, when Thatcher returned to the old ways, leading to a situation now comparable with 1915.
 As Searle concludes, only renewed resistance will end this return to inhuman housing inequality.

 This engaging and important new book shows exactly why understanding the past matters.
 In Searle's hands the history of housing sheds new light on the development of modern Britain.
-It is a book that both explains the current housing crisis and suggests how it might be resolved.
+History of the Housing Crisis both explains the current housing crisis and suggests how it might be resolved.
 Everyone should read it.